episerver/EPiServer.Labs.BlockEnhancements/README.md

 This feature allows editors to edit block content directly on the page.

+In order for the changes to appear in OPE without refreshing the page, **Content Draft View** must be enabled and draft mode must be active.

 Any block that the current editor has rights to can now be double-clicked which will open a dialog box with an editable block form.

 ![Double click to edit inline](assets/docsimages/double_click_inline_edit.gif)